DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 If the user does not enter a valid format, we show the error message:

+> Enter a valid accredited provider ID - it must be 4 digits starting with a 1 or a 5

+We show a more specific error message if we know the provider type and the user does not enter a valid format.
+For example, if the provider is an HEI, we show:

-> Enter a valid accredited provider ID
+> Enter a valid accredited provider ID - it must be 4 digits starting with a 1, like 1234

 We do not validate if the name is correct for a given provider as we allow the provider to use a marketing name in Find postgraduate teacher training (Find).